openvinotoolkit/openvino/docs/Documentation/openvino_legacy_features.md

     Since the tools have been mostly replaced by other solutions and several other model repositories have recently grown in size and popularity, Open Model ZOO will no longer be maintained.
 You may still use its resources until they are fully removed.
 |   :doc:`See the Open Model ZOO documentation <model_zoo>`
 |   `Check the OMZ GitHub project <https://github.com/openvinotoolkit/open_model_zoo>`__

 | **Apache MXNet, Caffe, and Kaldi model formats**
-|   *New solution:* conversion to ONNX will be the only option
+|   *New solution:* conversion to ONNX via external tools
-|   *Old solution:* conversion of these models to OpenVINO IR will be unsupported
+|   *Old solution:* model support will be discontinued with OpenVINO 2024.0
 |
 |   Since these three model formats proved to be far less popular among OpenVINO users
     than the remaining ones, their support has been discontinued.
 Converting them to the ONNX format is a possible way of retaining them in the OpenVINO-based pipeline.
 |   :doc:`See the previous conversion instructions <mxnet_caffe_kaldi>`